philip-brohan/IRData/docs/index.rst

     import datetime
     dtime=datetime.datetime(1987,10,16,7)
-    import OWData.cera20c as cera20c
+    import OWData.twcr as twcr
-    cera20c.fetch('air.2m',dtime)        # Slow, but only needed the first time mycube=cera20c.load('air.2m',dtime)
+    twcr.fetch('air.2m',dtime,version='2c')  # Slow the first time data accessed mycube=twcr.load('air.2m',dtime,version='2c')

-There is one sub-package for each of several data sources, with `fetch` methods for getting a copy of the data from a remote server to a local filesystem. and `load` methods for loading iris cubes from the fetched data.
+There is one sub-package for each of several data sources; each with `fetch` methods for getting a copy of the data from a remote server to a local filesystem, and `load` methods for loading iris cubes from the fetched data.

-Note that this is one person's personal library: I have no resources for support or extension beyond what is necessary for my own research.
-You are welcome to re-use any part of it (subject to the license, see below), but you would almost certainly be better advised to copy any bits you like and incoporate them into your own codebase than to rely on the stability of this.

 Installation instructions: